SpaiR/imgui-java/README.md

 | imgui-java-natives-linux-ft   | Linux   |
 | imgui-java-natives-macos-ft   | macOS   |

-If you're using raw dll/so files, go to the `bin/freetype` folder and take them from there.
+If you're using raw dll/so files, go to the [release page](https://github.com/SpaiR/imgui-java/releases/latest) and use libraries from the `native-libraries-with-freetype.zip` archive.

 # Binding Notice